verdi-workshop/2024/call-for-papers/index.md

 further information please visit ...
  -->

-Please use the EasyChair link below to submit your paper, selecting the track allocated to VERDI 2023:
+Please use the EasyChair link below to submit your paper, selecting the track allocated to VERDI 2023 of the DSN 2023 conference:

 - [https://easychair.org/conferences/?conf=dsn2023]( https://easychair.org/conferences/?conf=dsn2023){:target="_blank"}